Nine Secrets to Beating the High Cost of College

 4. How to lower your out of pocket costs and get the maximum amount of money from each school.

 Certain assets are counted much more heavily in financial aid formulas than others.
 Where you allocate your savings and investments could make the difference between being awarded $10,000 in financial aid and being awarded nothing.
-If you don’t know how to legally and ethically position your assets properly for purposes of financial aid, you could end up losing thousands in financial aid.
+If you don’t know how to legally and ethically position your assets properly for the purpose of financial aid, you could end up losing thousands in financial aid.

 Some schools are well endowed and have the ability to award quite a lot of money to students.
 Other schools have very little money to give away.